wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Asterisk has been upgraded from version 11.17.1 to 13.4.0, which is a major Asterisk upgrade.
+* An `ARI <https://wiki.asterisk.org/wiki/display/AST/Getting+Started+with+ARI>`_ user has been added to :file:`/etc/asterisk/ari.conf`.
+If you have configured Asterisk HTTP server to bind on a publicly reachable address (in :file:`/etc/asterisk/http.conf`), then you should update your configuration to prevent unauthorized access on your Asterisk.
 * The xivo-dird configuration option `source_to_display_columns` has been removed in favor of the new option `format_columns`.
 All source configuration using the `source_to_display_columns` must be updated.
 A migration script will